Stay in One of North America's Oldest Settlements

 Historic Treasures & Natural Wonders of Annapolis Royal

 The Bailey House sits at the epicentre of this cultural landscape.
-Within a short walk of your doorstep lie twelve sites of international significance, curated by the National Trust and the Nova Scotia Museum.
+Within a short walk of your doorstep lie twelve sites of international significance.

 This is a place of foundational firsts.
 From the ramparts of Fort Anne to the cradle of settlement at the Habitation, the town offers a direct connection to the continent’s earliest chapters.
 With four of the nation’s oldest timber-frame residences and a townscape almost entirely designated as a National Historic Site, Annapolis Royal offers a rare opportunity to dwell within the very fabric of Canadian history.

-Each guest room serves as a tribute to the figures who have shaped our halls.
-One may reside in the quarters of Prince Edward, father of Queen Victoria, or find repose in the suite dedicated to Princess Louise, Duchess of Argyll.
-For those seeking a deeper connection to the land’s origins, our rooms also honor Dame Marie Saint Étienne De La Tour de Belleisle, former chatelaine of the estate and holder of the oldest lordship in North America.
+Each guest room commemorates individuals connected to the history of Annapolis Royal and the wider Atlantic world.
+Guests may stay in the room dedicated to Prince Edward, Duke of Kent and father of Queen Victoria, or in honour of Princess Louise, Duchess of Argyll.
+Other rooms pay tribute to Dame Marie Saint Étienne De La Tour de Belleisle, chatelaine of the estate and holder of one of the earliest seigneurial grants in North America.

 Uncover over 400 years of history